Forest plot

 A vertical line representing no effect is also plotted.
 If the confidence intervals for individual studies overlap with this line, it demonstrates that at the given level of confidence their effect sizes do not differ from no effect for the individual study.
 The same applies for the meta-analysed measure of effect: if the points of the diamond overlap the line of no effect the overall meta-analysed result cannot be said to differ from no effect at the given level of confidence.

-Forest plots date back to at least the 1970s.
-One plot is shown in a 1985 book about meta-analysis.
+Forest plots date back to at least the 1970s and predecessors have been used increasingly for meta-analysis in the early 1980s without naming them.

 The first use in print of the expression "forest plot" may be in an abstract for a poster at the Pittsburgh (US) meeting of the Society for Clinical Trials in May 1996.
-An informative investigation on the origin of the notion "forest plot" was published in 2001.

-The name refers to the forest of lines produced.
+According to an informative investigation the name "forest plot" refers to the forest of lines produced.
 In September 1990, Richard Peto joked that the plot was named after a breast cancer researcher called Pat Forrest and as a result the name has sometimes been spelled "forrest plot".